attila-lendvai/maru/README.md

 ## Contribution

-You are very welcome to contribute, but beware that short of any contributors **this repo will receive occasional forced pushes** (i.e.
+You are very welcome to contribute, but beware that short of any regular contributors **this repo will receive occasional forced pushes** (i.e.
 **`git push -f`** rewriting git history (except the `piumarta` branch)).
 This will cease eventually when contributors show up, or